aanon4/HomeKit/README.md

 The code provides all the services required to pair iOS with a BLE device and to operate that device once paired.
 It runs on the Nordic nRF51 PCA10028 development board.

+## Timings

+Here are some perliminary timings.
+Note that all crypto code is in C and assembly level tweaking should improve things greatly.
+Also note that these times do not include the time to send and receive the payloads.
+But, anyway, numbers:

+### Pairing

+Pairing is dominated by the SRP algorithm which is very slow and expensive.
+Fortunately this only happens once when the iOS device is being associated with the HomeKit device.

+Time: 42 seconds

+### Verify

+Verify happens everytime an iOS device reconnected to the HomeKit device.
+Ideally this should be as fast as possible.

+Time: 4 seconds

 # Thanks

 I want to thank a number of projects which made this possible: